hjespers/teslams/README.md

-#Streaming API Security Tokens - just trying to document what I learned about Tesla's Streaming API
+#Streaming API Security Tokens

+I am just trying to document what I learned when using Tesla's Streaming API.

 Tokens always expire at one of 4 times, corresponding to the top of the hour (:00), or in 15 minutes increments thereafter (:15, :30, :45).
 New tokens are generated at these 15 minute intervals.